smahm01/smahm01/README.md

 ### 🌱 What do I do and What have I done?

 - Currently interning at Environment Climate Change Canada as a Programmer/Data Analyst
-- Interned as a digital data engineering intern at Alstom in summer 2023
+- Interned as a digital data engineering intern at Alstom in the Summer of 2023
 - Participated in multiple hackathons and won a category in Code.Jam 11!
 - 4th year as a Software Engineering student at McGill University
 - Completed multiple full stack projects both outside of and inside of school